Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-Jesus' redemptive death on the cross should be validation enough, but there is more.
-Paul points out in Romans 1:4 that "Jesus was declared the Son of God with power by the resurrection from the dead.”
+Jesus' redemptive death on the cross should be validation enough, but Paul points out more in Romans 1:4 that "Jesus was declared the Son of God with power by the resurrection from the dead.”

 Lesson 6: Powerful Evidence

 Perhaps one of the greatest proofs of the resurrection can be seen in the transformation of Jesus' disciples.
-Just as Jesus was raised from the dead, the boldness of His disciple was raised to a higher degree.
+Just as Jesus was raised from the dead, the boldness of His disciples was raised to a much higher degree.

-- Doubting Thomas was convinced that Jesus was resurrected after he touched Jesus in the nail prints in Jesus' hands and the hole in His side.
+- Doubting Thomas was convinced that Jesus was resurrected after he touched the nail prints in Jesus' hands and the hole in His side.

 - Within 50 days of His crucifixion, Jesus' disciples had been miraculously transformed from men of little faith into bold men who turned the world upside down, according to the Acts of the Apostles.

 - Jesus’ own brother, James did not believe in Him while He was alive.
 James became the leader of the Church in Jerusalem.
 There is a general epistle in the Bible that bears his name.
 The same is for the general epistle of Jude, also written by Jesus' brother.

 - Peter, who denied Jesus three times at His crucifixion proclaimed Him boldly on the Day of Pentecost.
 He also stood before the Sanhedrin Council that had condemned Jesus to death (Acts 4:1-12).